Dr. Strangelove: Accolades

 The film ranked No. 32 on TV Guide's list of the 50 Greatest Movies on TV (and Video).

 American Film Institute included the film as #26 in AFI's 100 Years...100 Movies, #3 in AFI's 100 Years...100 Laughs, #64 in AFI's 100 Years...100 Movie Quotes ("Gentlemen, you can't fight in here!
 This is the War Room!") and #39 in AFI's 100 Years...100 Movies (10th Anniversary Edition).

-Potential sequel
+Canceled sequel

 In 1995, Kubrick enlisted Terry Southern to script a sequel titled Son of Strangelove.
 Kubrick had Terry Gilliam in mind to direct.
 The script was never completed, but index cards laying out the story's basic structure were found among Southern's papers after he died in October 1995.
 It was set largely in underground bunkers, where Dr. Strangelove had taken refuge with a group of women.

-In 2013, Gilliam commented, "I was told after Kubrick died—by someone who had been dealing with him—that he had been interested in trying to do another Strangelove with me directing.
+In 2013, Gilliam commented, "I was told after Kubrick died – by someone who had been dealing with him – that he had been interested in trying to do another Strangelove with me directing.
 I never knew about that until after he died but I would have loved to."

+Stage adaptation

+On July 14, 2023, it was announced that a stage adaptation of the film would be produced, co-adapted by Armando Iannucci and Sean Foley and starring Steve Coogan.
+It premiered in London's West End at the Noël Coward Theatre in October 2024.
+It is the first stage adaptation of Kubrick's works.